 Weber, of course, has the best customer service in the industry and I know that they are doing everything possible to get the situation under control.
 There are always unforeseen problems with any rollout, however, many of these issues should have been dealt with before the grill was ready to ship.
 SmokeFire is a good pellet grill and it has a lot of potential.
 The bugs will get fixed, hopefully, sooner than later.

 Ultimately, I want people, consumers, and manufacturers, to understand that pellet grills can’t be all things to everyone.
 Consumers are being spoon-fed, false expectations of capability and ease of use.
 Manufacturers seem to think that merely getting to market with a pellet grill, whether it is ready or not, is enough to capitalize on the surge of pellet popularity.

-The biggest threat to the pellet grill market is found in this gap of expectation.
+The biggest threat to the pellet grill market is found in this gap in expectation.
 Disappointed consumers might just turn elsewhere for their outdoor cooking needs.
 And companies that have rushed to market and banked their future on pellet power are flooding an already glutted market space.
 Not all of these companies are going to survive.
 The problem with a slew of failing pellet grill companies might just be that the better grills simply disappear, and the loudest companies remain in control.